moritzploss/tribology/docs/_sources/sec_constants.rst.txt

 Constants for Tribology
 =======================

-All of the below classes can be found in the :code:`tribology_constants` module of the package.
+All of the below classes can be found in the :code:`constants` module of the package.

-.. automodule:: tribology_constants
+.. automodule:: constants
    :members: